scalacenter/scalafix/docs/users/installation.md

 ## Maven

-It is possible to use scalafix with scala-maven-plugin but it requires a custom setup since there is no scalafix specific Maven plugin.
+It is possible to use Scalafix with scala-maven-plugin but it requires a custom setup since there exists no official Scalafix plugin for Maven.

+⚠️ Help wanted!
+The setup described here will not work for a few semantic rules like `ExplicitResultTypes` that require access to the full classpath of your application.

 First, add the following snippet to your maven `pom.xml`: